Skip to main content

 Key properties:

-• Operations on ciphers don’t reveal the underlying values
+• Operations on ciphers don’t reveal underlying values

 • Composition of cipher operations mirrors composition in the base monoid

-Why this matters: We get a type system for oblivious computing.
-Instead of ad-hoc encryption schemes, we have principled constructions that preserve algebraic structure.
+This gives you a type system for oblivious computing.
+Instead of ad-hoc encryption schemes, you get principled constructions that preserve algebraic structure.

 • Encrypted counters: (N, +, 0) lifts to oblivious count structures